overture8/mangoex/README.md

 end
 ```

- 3. Ensure you have SSL protocal version specified in your `confix.ex`:
+ 3. You may need to specify the SSL protocol version in your `confix.ex` for Erlang 19:

 ```elixir
 config :ssl, protocol_version: :"tlsv1.2"